 Files created by AC_CONFIG_FILES, be they Automake Makefiles or not, are all removed by 'make distclean'.
-Their inputs are automatically distributed, except for inputs that turn out the be outputs of prior AC_CONFIG_FILES commands.
+Their inputs are automatically distributed, unless they are the output of prior AC_CONFIG_FILES commands.
 Finally, rebuild rules are generated in the Automake Makefile existing in the subdirectory of the output file, if there is one, or in the top-level Makefile otherwise.

 The above machinery (cleaning, distributing, and rebuilding) works fine if the AC_CONFIG_FILES specifications contain only literals.
 If part of the specification uses shell variables, automake will not be able to fulfill this setup, and you will have to complete the missing bits by hand.
 For instance, on automake will output rules to clean output, and rebuild it.
 However the rebuild rule will not depend on input, and this file will not be distributed either.
-(You must add 'EXTRA_DIST = input' to your Makefile if input is a source file.)
+(You must add 'EXTRA_DIST = input' to your Makefile.am if input is a source file.)
 Similarly will only cause input to be distributed.
 No file will be cleaned automatically (add 'DISTCLEANFILES = output out' yourself), and no rebuild rule will be output.